zbchristian/simple-GPS-Data-Server/Readme.md

   * copy <code>devices.config</code> to the ./exe/ directory.
 This contains regular expressions for different formats (e.g. OpenGTS, TK103)
   * server is automatically started, when the admin interface is opened.
     * This requires, that PHP is allowed to start the server via an "exec()" call.
-    * If this is not possible, the server has to be started manually or via a cron job (see above)
+    * If this is not possible, the server has to be started manually or via a cron job.

 Configuration of the map
 ------------------------